 Final World on Building a Complete Trading Plan

-These are all things you want to consider in your trading plan.
-But if you think through all these topics, you will be way further ahead than most people out there who just come to the market and hope to make some money.
-PLAN!
+If you think through all these topics, you will be way further ahead than most people out there who just come to the market and hope to make some money.

 The more you plan, the better equipped you are to handle situations as they arise.
 And we all know life is messy, so we may need to update our plan from time to time.
 That’s ok, update it as life and goals change.

-But put time and effort into those changes and making the trading plan.
+Put time and effort into those changes and into making the trading plan.
 This isn’t just for certain types of people.
-This is for everyone who wants to be a better a trader, and wants to give themselves the best possible chance at success.
+This is for everyone who wants to be a better trader and wants to give themselves the best possible chance at success.

 You get out of trading what you put in.
 If you don’t know what you want, specifically, and haven’t laid out a plan to get there, trade results will be random and the long-term result will likely be failure.